bitcoin-problems/bitcoin-problems.github.io/_problems/fee-bumping.md

 This can be done with [CPFP].
 For example, in the [Lightning] protocol commitment transactions have [anchor outputs] so they can be easily fee bumped through CPFP.
 Although this works it is rather complex to design and implement.
-Furthermore, users have to keep unattached fee-bumping UTXOs around in their wallet in case their need to do a fee-bump via CPFP.
+Furthermore, users have to keep unattached fee-bumping UTXOs around in their wallet in case they need to do a fee-bump via CPFP.

 ### Resource Usage of Replacement